EgorGorokhov-EG/Simple_Neural_Network/My_NN_Implementation/README.md

 # My Implementation of a Neural Nretwork

 This is implementation mostly based on Andrew Ng's course about Deep Learning.
-Currently this version of the NN doesn't perform properly and I'm working on it, for now it almost doesn't learn if I'm using ReLU function.
+Currently this version of the NN doesn't perform properly and I'm working on it.
+As soon as I achieve decent result, I'll add an example of it's performance.

 ## Features for now:
 - 3 activation functions: ReLU, Leaky ReLU and Sigmoid